 What are Sequences in Music?

-A sequence is the “more or less exact repetition of a passage at a higher or lower level of pitch”.
-(The Oxford Dictionary of Music, Kennedy, M.).
+The Oxford Dictionary of Music defines a sequence as the “more or less exact repetition of a passage at a higher or lower level of pitch”.
+(Kennedy, M.).

 I am going to explain sequences in music by showing/playing you various examples.